B0T-Josh/QR-Attendance/README.md

 ## Important Note:

-if you are new, execute install.exe first to install the start up dependencies
+if you are new, execute install.exe first to install the start up dependencies<br>
+put this inside your settings.json in your vscode settings "python.terminal.activateEnvironment": false, <br>

 # GitUpdate